grongierisc/iris-python-template/README.md

 /usr/bin/python3 /opt/irisapp/src/Python/native/demo.py
 ```

-Note that in this case a connection is made to iris database, this mean, this code is executed in a different thread than the IRIS one.
+Note that in this case a connection is made to iris database, this mean, **this code is executed in a different thread than the IRIS one**.

 #### 5.5.2.3. src/Python/flask